-Quarantine and Chill… 5 Ways For Businesses To Adjust To This New Reality
+Quarantine & Chill… 5 Ways for Businesses to Adjust to a New Reality

 With over 100 000 cases and 6 000 deaths, and counting, COVID-19 is weighing heavy on our hearts and minds.
 The president addressed the nation on Sunday evening, encouraging everyone to play their role in trying to limit the spread of the disease, #ReduceTheCurve.
 At Angle Orange, we’ve allowed our staff to self-quarantine by implementing a work-from-home policy, effective Monday, the 16th of March.
 Through make-shift office spaces and the myriad of apps available to us, we’ve managed to maintain our momentum as a business.
 Founder Pierre le Grange and other senior staff members felt equipped to take necessary action at this early stage, as discussions of this nature first occurred during the Cape Town drought, a few years ago.
 Now, despite our physical distance and change of scenery, Angle Orange is still running successfully and producing top-quality work for our clients, and your business can too.
 Here’s how:

 For a successful transition, senior staff members must come together and explore how a work-from-home policy can be executed effectively.
 During this session, important questions need to be raised, for e.g, will everyone have access to high-speed internet, if not what are the alternatives?
 Surveys should be sent to staffers in order to gauge the situation.
 Once all variables have been considered, a plan-of-action needs to be formulated and shared with employees.
 This will ensure all questions are answered and everyone is clear as to what methods of communication will be used and what will be expected of them.
 Adjusting may take a day or two, but eventually, the kinks will be smoothed-out and business, as usual, will commence.